 - the user should sit comfortably - the screen should be angled so it can be seen clearly with minimal reflections - the user should take frequent breaks if work is prolonged - the laptop should be placed on a firm surface at the right height for keying taken place.
 Such eye tests only need to be provided by the employer at approximately two yearly intervals, or as otherwise determined by the optician.
-Where an employee wishes to undertake an eye test and proposes to seek reimbursement from the School, the test must be specifically for DSE users and must only be arranged with the knowledge of the Bursar.
+Where an employee wishes to undertake an eye test they should notify the Bursar who will issue a voucher for a VDU eye test.